Anne Duggan, ScDDIRECTOR

 Emily Sexton, MSc

-Emily Sexton, MSc is a research assistant in the Department of Population, Family and Reproductive Health at the Johns Hopkins Bloomberg School of Public Health.
-Emily helps coordinate HARC, the Home Visiting Research and Development Platform.
+Emily Sexton, MSc, is a senior research assistant in the Department of Population, Family and Reproductive Health at the Johns Hopkins Bloomberg School of Public Health.
+Emily helps coordinate HARC, the Home Visiting Research Collaborative.
+Beyond HARC, Emily works on other projects related to early childhood home visiting and a needs assessment of early childhood education and care for the state of New Jersey.
 She holds a Master of Science in Reproductive and Sexual Health Research from the London School of Hygiene and Tropical Medicine and a Bachelor of Arts from Johns Hopkins University.

 April C. Wilson, PhD